Choose a college

-For one thing, my sense of purpose and pride have ballooned as I’ve played my part in seeing tens of thousands of graduates earn their degrees since I took my perch in 2011—as of June 2017, we’re now up to 86,000 total alumni in WGU’s history—and counting!
-And it’s been a hoot watching the number of currently enrolled students grow, from less than 30,000 back in 2011 to some 85,000 students now on their way to completing their degrees!
+For one thing, my sense of purpose and pride have ballooned as I’ve played my part in seeing tens of thousands of graduates earn their degrees since I took my perch in 2011—as of February 5, 2018, we’re now up to more than 101,000 total alumni in WGU’s history, and counting!
+And it’s been a hoot watching the number of currently enrolled students grow, from less than 30,000 back in 2011 to some 94,000 students now on their way to completing their degrees!

 But in all the most important ways, I’m the same feathered fella I’ve always been.
 Let me tell you a little about what makes me me—and why WGU chose me to represent their illustrious student body and alumni community.

 If owls could blush, I’d be bright red right now, so let’s get this one out of the way quick.
 There’s no question: Wisdom is something we owls have always been known for.
 Not just smarts, but sagacity—“acuteness of mental discernment and soundness of judgment.”
 In a vote on social media, WGU Night Owls gave me the name Sage back in 2011 for that very reason.
 I pride myself on being of sound judgment.
 Careful.
 Deliberate.
 Wise.

 WGU Night Owls are no different.
 You don’t rush into important decisions—especially when it comes to continuing your education with a degree that has the potential to change your life.
 And when you really do your homework to explore university options, you wisely come to one conclusion: WGU is different, really different, in all the ways that are crucial for a busy working adult student in the 21st century.